 Understanding a Breach of Contract

-The time in which you have to enforce contracts varies depending on the contract type.
-The deadline for filing a lawsuit to enforce a contract in Florida may be as little as one year after the agreement was made, but can extend to five years.
+The time in which you must enforce contracts varies depending on the contract type.
+The deadline for filing a lawsuit to enforce a contract in Florida may be as little as one year after the agreement was made but can extend to five years.
 Written contracts usually have an enforceable deadline of five years, and oral contracts usually have a deadline of four years.
-Deadlines can quickly become extremely complicated; therefore it is a good idea to talk to your Florida contract attorney if you wish to sue because of a contract breach.
+Deadlines can quickly become extremely complicated; therefore, it is a good idea to talk to your Florida contract attorney if you wish to sue because of a contract breach.

 Arbitration only occurs if the contracts have a clause that says disputes will be decided by arbitration instead of by a judge or jury, in the court of law.
 An arbitrator is a person who is trained to determine the outcome of contract disputes.
 If you are the complaining party, then you will be the one responsible for paying the arbitrator before they will ever hear your case.
 The arbitrator will also be paid as the case progresses, which can make the arbitrator fees more than the amount of money in dispute.